l7mp/learning-go/99-labs/02-webapps/README.md

 helloworld-67f7d78ccd-ph5jf   1/1     Running   0          3s      10.244.0.64   minikube
 ```

-Since pods are now ephemeral, it becomes fairly difficult to refer to any of them via the semi-random name or send them requests.
+Since pods are now ephemeral, it becomes fairly difficult to refer to any of them or send them requests.
 Observe in the above that the pods of the Deployment run on seemingly random private IPs assigned automatically by Kubernetes from the CIDR range `10.244.0.0/24`.
 If we delete a pod, it will restart with a different IP:

 ``` sh
 kubectl delete pod helloworld-67f7d78ccd-ph5jf